MohammadWaziri/calculator/README.md

-# calculator
+formHandling
-this calculator crated by html ,css , javascript.
+this formHandling crated by html ,css , javascript.